 - Let the children take turns chipping and chopping real or pretend items that begin with the /ch/ sound.

-- Make a list of the words from the activity that begin with /ch/ (e.g., chip, chop, chunks, cheese, chocolate, Cheerio).
+- Make a list of words said in the activity that begin with /ch/ (e.g., chip, chop, chunks, cheese, chocolate, Cheerio).

-- Have the children circle the letters ch in each word and ask them to produce the /ch/ sound each time they circle the letters.
+- Have the children circle the letters ch in each word and have them produce the /ch/ sound each time they circle the letters.

-- Have the children circle the letters ch in the words on each picture card (see below) and emphasize that the letters c and h spelled together make the /ch/ sound.
+- Have the children circle the letters ch in the words on each picture card and emphasize that the letters c and h spelled together make the /ch/ sound.